mcmah309/rust_core/book/src/libs/result/result.md

 To better understand the motivation around the `Result` type refer to this [article].

 ## Example
-By using the `Result` type, there is no web of `try`/`catch` statements maintain and hidden control flow bugs, all control flow is defined.
+By using the `Result` type, there is no web of `try`/`catch` statements to maintain and hidden control flow bugs, all control flow is defined.
 ```dart
 import 'package:rust_core/result.dart';